Security Requirements and Controls

 picturestring Long-TermFile name of an image file for the account.

 The search domain roles for the user, by name.
-The multiple datatype consists of (searchDomainName: string): SearchDomainRole.
 See SearchDomainRole.

-This is deprecated because when multiple roles per view is enabled, this field will return only the first of possibly multiple roles matching the name for the view.
-Therefore, use instead searchDomainRoles or searchDomainRolesBySearchDomainName.
+This field is deprecated because when multiple roles per view is enabled, it will return only the first of possibly multiple roles matching the name for the view.
+Use instead searchDomainRoles or searchDomainRolesBySearchDomainName.

 stateCodestring Long-TermThe two-letter, ISO 3166-2 country sub-division code for the state of residence (e.g., ny).